mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 - facilitating designing for others
 - GDPs used as concepts in playtesting
 - playtesting used to propagate GDPs
-- facilitating use of home knowledge via GDPS
+- facilitating use of home knowledge via GDPS -->

-##### Clustring of themes of design/ processes on learner agency / including learning as movement
+##### Clustering of themes of design/ processes on learner agency / including learning as movement

 <!-- NOTE  I would say no - too complex for coding  -->